SoftwareEngineeringToolDemos/ICSE-2013-Memoise/README.md

   * :x: Source Code (not available)</li>

 This repository was constructed by [Ankush Kumar Singh](https://github.com/asingh21) under the supervision of [Emerson Murphy-Hill](https://github.com/CaptainEmerson).
+Thanks to Dr.Guowei Yang, Dr.	Sarfraz Khurshid and Dr.	Corina S. Păsăreanu for their help in establishing this repository.